The Taking of Christ (Caravaggio): Description

 There are seven figures in the painting: from left to right they are John, Jesus, Judas, three soldiers (the one furthest to the right barely visible in the rear), and a man holding a lantern to the scene.
 They are standing, and only the upper three-quarters of their bodies are depicted.
 Judas has just kissed Jesus to identify him for the soldiers.
 The figures are arrayed before a very dark background, in which the setting is obscured.
 The main light source is not evident in the painting, but comes from the upper left.
-The lesser light source is the lantern held by the man at the right (believed to be a self-portrait of Caravaggio, presumably representing St Peter, who would first betray Jesus by denying him, and then go on to bring the light of Christ to the world).
+The lesser light source is the lantern held by the man at the right (believed to be a self-portrait of Caravaggio, presumably representing Saint Peter, who would first betray Jesus by denying him, and then go on to bring the light of Christ to the world).
 At the far left, a man (St John) is fleeing; his arms are raised, his mouth is open in a gasp, and his cloak is flying and being snatched back by a soldier.

+Analysis

 The flight of the terrified John contrasts with the entrance of the artist.
-Scholars claim Caravaggio is making the point that even a sinner 1,000 years after the resurrection has a better understanding of Christ than does his friend.
+One scholar claims that Caravaggio is making the point that even a sinner more than 1,500 years after the resurrection has a better understanding of Christ than does his friend.
 (Note: Apesos gives a close reading of the iconography of this canvas as seen through the lens of contemporary preachers and other theological primary sources of Caravaggio's day.)
+Susan Gubar writes that Caravaggio's self-insertion emphasizes "humankind's complicity in and commonality with Judas and his deed."

-Two of the more puzzling details of the painting are, one, the fact that the heads of Jesus and St. John seem to visually meld together in the upper left corner, and, two, the fact of the prominent presence, in the very centre of the canvas and in the foremost plane of the picture, of the arresting officer's highly polished, metal-clad arm.
+Two of the more puzzling details of the painting are, one, the fact that the heads of Jesus and John seem to visually meld together in the upper left corner, and, two, the fact of the prominent presence, in the very centre of the canvas and in the foremost plane of the picture, of the arresting officer's highly polished, metal-clad arm.
 Regarding the detail of the polished metal pauldron of the soldier in the centre of the picture, Franco Mormando suggests that it was meant by the artist to serve as a mirror, a mirror of self-reflection and examination of conscience (such as in Caravaggio's Martha and Mary Magdalene in Detroit).
-As do many spiritual writers and preachers of the time, the artist may be 'inviting his viewers to see themselves reflected in the behaviour of Judas' through their own daily acts of betrayal of Jesus, that is, through their sin.
+As do many spiritual writers and preachers of the time, the artist may be "inviting his viewers to see themselves reflected in the behaviour of Judas" through their own daily acts of betrayal of Jesus, that is, through their sin.